-- Monitoring and follow-up, including responding to changes in patients’ needs.
+- Monitoring and follow-up, including the ability to adapt to changes in patients’ requirements.

-- Working to align resources with patient and population needs.
+- Aligning resources with patient and population needs.

 Why does care coordination matter?

-The Institute of Medicine has identified care coordination as a key strategy for improving the effectiveness, safety, and efficiency of the United States’ healthcare delivery system.
+The Institute of Medicine recognizes care coordination as a critical strategy for enhancing the effectiveness, safety, and efficiency of the United States’ healthcare delivery system.
 Well-designed and focused care coordination given to the appropriate individuals can benefit patients, providers, and payers alike.

-Although there is an apparent need for care coordination, there are barriers to overcome within the American healthcare system before this sort of care can be provided.
+Despite the apparent need for care coordination, there are significant hurdles to overcome within the American healthcare system before this sort of care can be provided.
 To better coordinate patient care, it is necessary to redesign a health care system.
 This is crucial for the following reasons:

-- Today’s healthcare systems are frequently disconnected, and processes differ between primary care and specialty care settings.
+- There is a great disconnect in today’s healthcare system, and processes differ between primary and specialty care facilities.

-- Patients are frequently confused about why they have been referred from primary care to a specialist, how to schedule appointments, and what to do after seeing a doctor.
+- Patients are usually perplexed about why they have been sent from general care to a specialist, schedule appointments, and what to do following their meeting with a physician.

-- Specialists do not always receive clear reasons for the referral or adequate information on tests that have already been done.
+- Specialists do not always obtain clear explanations for referrals or adequate information about previously performed tests.

-Early in the COVID-19 pandemic, telemedicine emerged as a highly successful method of safely satisfying patients’ ambulatory care needs while reducing the danger of COVID transmission among patients and caregivers.
-Telemedicine has the potential to improve the patient experience through improved care coordination and assist health care organizations in their financial recovery, in addition to being an important vehicle for care delivery.
+Telemedicine developed early in the COVID-19 pandemic as a highly successful method of safely providing patients’ ambulatory care needs while minimizing the risk of COVID transmission between patients and caregivers.
+Telemedicine can improve the patient experience through improved care coordination dramatically and aid health care organizations in their financial recovery and serve as an essential mode of care delivery.

-Patients can now use telehealth platforms like RPM to self-monitor their vitals on a regular basis and answer questions about how their symptoms are going.
-Furthermore, it enables physicians to receive alerts if any high-risk readings are detected, allowing them to take proactive measures to handle the situation before it becomes worse.
+Telehealth platforms such as RPM allow patients to self-monitor their vitals and answer questions about their symptoms regularly.
+Furthermore, it allows physicians to receive notifications if any high-risk readings are identified, allowing them to take proactive measures to handle the situation before it becomes worse.
 Patient empowerment and encouragement to exercise self-management are two of the most significant benefits of telehealth.

 Remote Patient Monitoring (RPM) allows a healthcare provider to assess physiological data transmitted by a patient.
-Several different billing codes can be used in the context of remote monitoring, there are multiple billing codes.
-Some require automated devices with the ability to wirelessly sync and upload data points to the patient portal.
-There are also remote monitoring services, such as self-measured blood pressure monitoring, that do not have the same requirements.
-DrKumo, a leader in Next-Gen RPM, provides these innovative solutions using its easy-to-use medical devices and mobile application.
+Several different billing codes can be used in the context of remote monitoring.
+However, specific automated equipment, such as those capable of wirelessly syncing and uploading data points to the patient portal, is required.
+In addition, other remote monitoring services, such as self-measured blood pressure monitoring, do not have the same standards as traditional monitoring services.
+DrKumo, the leader in Next-Gen RPM, offers these cutting-edge solutions through its simple-to-use medical devices and mobile applications.

-Health plans that already have a care coordination team in place could use RPM devices to monitor patients’ vital signs and notify care providers of any changes that could be potentially dangerous to the patient’s health.
-In addition, it is possible for health plans that are unable to support these operations in-house can partner with home health agencies or hospital systems that can monitor patients and keep both the care coordination team and primary care provider informed of their status.
+Health plans with an established care coordination team might employ RPM devices to monitor patients’ vital signs and notify healthcare providers of any changes that could be potentially dangerous to the patient’s health.
+In addition, it is possible for health plans that are unable to deliver these services in-house to collaborate with home health organizations or hospital systems that can monitor patients and keep the care coordination team as well as the primary care provider informed of their status.

-Telehealth helps improve care coordination by enabling patients to gain a better understanding of their condition, encourages self-monitoring, expands the reach of care coordinators, and enabling the patient’s care team to make more efficient interventions when needed.
+Telehealth aids to care coordination improvement by ensuring that patients gain a better understanding of their condition, encouraging self-monitoring, expanding the reach of care coordinators, and enabling the patient’s care team to make more efficient interventions when needed.